Dansday/GO-BLOX-Discord-Bot/README.md

   - Permanently delete your custom role
   - Role and all permissions removed
 - **Auto-Cleanup:**
-  - Unused roles (no members) are automatically removed
+  - Roles with no members or more than one member are automatically removed
-  - Cleanup runs on bot startup (after 10 seconds) and every 6 hours
+  - Cleanup runs on bot startup (after 5 seconds) and every 6 hours
   - Roles removed when members lose permission or leave server
+  - Valid roles (exactly 1 member) are preserved across bot restarts
 - **Permission:** Supporter, Staff, or Admin

 ## Communication Method